idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/boundaries.md

   outside a model providing a limitless source (or sink) of fluid and that does not happen in reality.
-- The Variables used may not be porepressure, so a straightforward translation to ``fixing porepressure'' is not easy.
+- The Variables used may not be porepressure, so a straightforward translation to "fixing porepressure" is not easy.
 - The Dirichlet condition can lead to extremely poor convergence as it forces areas near the boundary close to unphysical or unlikely regions in parameter space.